American Heart Association

 Do you have a room for breastfeeding mothers?

-Yes, we have a safe, secure area with sink and electrical outlets where breastfeeding mothers can pump.
+Yes, we have a safe, secure area with a sink and electrical outlets where breastfeeding mothers can pump.
 We will set you up the first time, and you are free to come and go as needed.

 If I am injured and I cannot do CPR, will I still get my certification?

 No, you must be able to perform CPR for 2 complete minutes using both breaths and compressions.
+You will get an extension to your expiration date if under the care of a doctor or on Maternity or Military leave.

 Have a more specific question or need more information?

 Note: The AHA strongly promotes knowledge and proficiency in BLS, ACLS, and PALS and has developed instructional materials for this purpose.
-Use of these materials in an educational course does not represent sponsorship by the AHA, and fees charged for our courses do not represent income to the Association.
+Use of these materials in an educational course does not represent sponsorship by the AHA, and fees charged for our courses do not represent income to the American Heart Association.